 Many people have read the Saga of Njáll, which I, of course, recommend doing, but you can also read the retold Saga of Njáll with illustrations, which I always find to be helpful to remember events from the Sagas.

-You can also flick through the Icelandic Sagas online in English, Icelandic and Old Norse.
+You can also flick through the Icelandic Sagas online in English, Icelandic, and Old Norse.

 Njálurefill - the Njáll tapestry

 At the Saga Centre, you will also find Njálurefill - the Njáll tapestry - where the main events of the Saga of Njáll are sown in a 90-metre long tapestry.
-The stitch used is called "refilsaumur" stitching (Bayeux stitch), a stitch which was used in the Viking age.
+The stitch used is called "refilsaumur" stitching (Bayeux stitch), a stitch that was used in the Viking age.

 You can have a look at the prototype at the Saga Centre.
 The first photo above is of one part of the prototype and the second photo is of the Njáll tapestry itself.

 I have written another travel-blog about the Saga of Njáll tapestry where you can see the actual tapestry itself and many more photos:

 Outside the Saga Centre, you can try your strength; Kjartan tried to pull out the sword with all his might.
 Even if you don't manage to pull the sword out of the rock, Excalibur style, then it makes for a good photo :)